Jumio/mobile-sdk-ios/docs/integration_id-verification-fastfill.md

 [__Swift sample__](../sample/SampleSwift/NetverifyStartViewController.swift#L103-L104) ||
 [__Objective C sample__](../sample/SampleObjC/NetverifyStartViewController.m#L69-L70)

 Identity Verification is automatically enabled if it is activated for your account.
-Make sure to link NetverifyFace.framework and ZoomAuthenticationHybrid.framework to your app project.
+Make sure to link the following frameworks to your app project:
+* `JumioIProov.framework`
+* `iProov.framework`
+* `Starscream.framework` (iProov dependency)
+* `SocketIO.framework` (iProov dependency)

+Alternatively, to use Zoom instead of iProov, make sure to link:
+* `NetverifyFace.framework`
+* `ZoomAuthentication.framework`

 Set the following setting to disable Identity Verification on a transaction level:
 ```swift
 config.enableIdentityVerification = self.switchRequireFaceMatch.isOn
 ```